 The Alumni Audit allows graduates of DigiPen Institute of Technology to take courses tuition-free within two calendar years of graduation.
-Participating alumni must review and sign an Alumni Audit Enrollment Agreement prior to attending procedures set out below should not be construed as limiting the general authority of the Institute.
+Participating alumni must review and sign an Alumni Audit Enrollment Agreement prior to attending courses.

 Regulation of Conduct and Disciplinary Procedures